Ayush-ken14/MoviesMatch/README.md

 brew install ollama && ollama serve      # in one shell ollama pull qwen2.5:3b                     # or llama3.2:3b
 ```
-CineMatch auto-detects Ollama and switches query-understanding + reasons to the model; otherwise it uses the built-in rule engine.
+MoviesMatch auto-detects Ollama and switches query-understanding + reasons to the model; otherwise it uses the built-in rule engine.

 ---